 So what can you do if your tax refund is taking much longer to get than expected?

 There are two main reasons that your tax refund is taking longer than expected.
 Either something is wrong with your tax return filing (e.g. missing information, incorrect social security numbers) or information from related sources (employer, ex-partner) do not add up (e.g. same dependents claimed in multiple tax returns).
 So here are a few things you can do to try and figure out why your tax refund is so taking so long to get to you.

-- Check the IRS tax tool, where’s my refund, to get the official status of your refund.
+- Check the IRS tax tool, where’s my refund, to get the official status of your refund (see estimated IRS refund schedule).
 It is updated daily and provides the latest processing status of your tax refund.
-The IRS has announced that it expects to issue more than 90% of refunds to taxpayers in less than 21 days in 2013.
-Though I think this may be longer due to all the tax changes implemented as part of the fiscal cliff deal.
+The IRS has announced that it expects to issue more than 90% of refunds to taxpayers in less than 21 days.
 So even if you have submitted all your documents you probably need to wait for at least 21 to 30 days before taking on more drastic actions.